allanchangcl/kubernetes-cluster/README.md

 Setting up Kubenetes on a dedicated server using Proxmox Virtualization Platform.
 One master and one node.

+*Use this guide if you have your own VM hosting on non cloud platforms with no loadBalancing provided.
+To allow cluster to be reachable from the Internet will require setup shown as follows ...*

 ## VM (virtual machine) configuration
 master: 2CPU/4Gb RAM/30Gb SSD and with public IP address